Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 {{< image src="/images/post/investment.jpg" caption="" alt="Investments, Earn Online Investing" height="400" width="300" position="center" command="fit" option="q100" class="img-fluid" title="Investments" webp="false" >}}

-You can earn online from [passive income investments](/blog/passive-income-investments), but it requires careful research, strategy, and risk management.
+There are many way to mYou can earn online from [passive income investments](/blog/passive-income-investments), but it requires careful research, strategy, and risk management.
 Nonetheless, anyone with the right approach can make money from investments.

 _How Much Can You Earn from Investments?_ Highly variable, ranging from a few percent annually to higher returns.